shellynagar27/Consumer-Goods---Ad-Hoc-Analysis/README.md

 AtliQ Hardware (Imaginary Company) is a global leader in hardware manufacturing, offering a diverse range of products across three main categories: peripherals & accessories, personal computers, and network storage.
 Our customer base is broadly classified into three groups: retailers, direct consumers, and distributors.

 ## Background
-Write SQL Queries for providing insights to make quick and smart data-informed decisions as per Product Manager need.
+Write SQL Queries for providing insights to make quick and smart data-informed decisions as per Product Manager needs.

 ## Database
 MySQL